-Represented KY who was diagnosed with a protruding disc who underwent surgery to repair it.
+Represented KY, who was diagnosed with a protruding disc and underwent surgery to repair it.
 The patient's symptoms worsened post-surgery until he lost the use of his arms and legs.
 KY was then discovered to have a tumor on his spine that was the real cause of the back pain.
-The tumor was present on the original MRI but both the radiologist and surgeon failed to diagnose the ailment.
-KY recovered the use of his arms and legs but continued to suffer significant pain and discomfort from both the misdiagnosis and unnecessary back surgery.
+The tumor was present on the original MRI, but both the radiologist and surgeon failed to diagnose the ailment.
+KY recovered from the use of his arms and legs but continued to suffer significant pain and discomfort from both the misdiagnosis and unnecessary back surgery.
 We were able to obtain a settlement in the amount of

 Class action case settled against Royal View apartment complex owned and operated by the City of Des Moines for $900,000 IN April of 2019.
 This case involved a building-wide infestation on the north side of downtown.
 This case was litigated over 5 years and required the class to defend the certification at the Iowa Court of Appeals and before the Iowa Supreme Court on an Application for Further Review by the Defendants.
 This settlement is subject to court approval by the Iowa District Court in Polk County.